Premium & Personalized

-Partial dentures are removable and are clipped on to the natural teeth whereas full dentures are a solution missing all of one’s teeth.
+Partial dentures are removable and are clipped onto the natural teeth whereas full dentures are a solution to missing all of one’s teeth.
 Your teeth may be missing due to several issues regarding your oral health such as bone loss, periodontal disease, or tooth decay.
-In that case, you are an excellent candidate for complete dentures or dental implants.
+In that case, you are an excellent candidate for full dentures or dental implants.
 For both types of dentures, our denturist will make a model of your teeth by taking impressions.
-The models are then used to make customized dentures for you.
+The models are then used to make customized partial or full dentures for you.

 Custom Made For You

 - Full dentures require shorter surgery and healing times, compared to dental implants

 - Full dentures allow you to bite better, eat and speak more comfortablyy

 - Full dentures are long-lasting and easy to maintain

 - Full dentures support facial features, giving patients a more natural, youthful look

 To clean full dentures, you’ll want to keep a daily routine of taking them out and rinsing them thoroughly.
 This will prevent food particles that may be stuck between the teeth, along the gum line or under the structure from building up.
 You will then want to gently brush the dentures with a denture brush or soft toothbrush using mild soap or denture cleaner.
 To maintain good oral hygiene make sure you are cleaning your gums as well.